substobeme/ML-Code-Checker-with-CoTs-/README.md

 # ML-Code-Analyzer
 The goal of this project is to use prompt engineering to create a ml code analyser using existing models.
 I an using hugging face free models as well as state of the art models to do the task.
 For a code i am using an example code, in that I will generate multiple chains of thoughts and calcultate self consistency amongst them.
 Naturally the chain with the highest consistency is the best.
-The goal is to take a ml code and help in improving it.
+The goal is to take a ml code and help in improving it, using a good model and its best possible result.

 ## Models used
 From hugging face, I tried the 3 models on kaggle which are standard small models: